What Welding Respirator Do You Need for Home Welding?

 Most combination filters come with P100 filters and can filter 99.97% of 0.3 microns or bigger solid particulates.
 This can protect you very well when welding or hot-cutting harmful metals such as stainless steel.

 The letter P means that they protect you from oil particulates.
-For example, if you use oil for drilling metal, tiny oily particles spread to the air.
+For example, if you use oil for drilling metal, tiny oily particles spread into the air.
 These oily particles are also harmful to breathe.

 Also, if you want to weld often, they are not cheap in the long run.
-They cost around 3-5$, but they are good for one day’s work.
+They cost around 3-$5, but they are good for one day’s work.

 In comparison, reusable respirators’ filters have a far longer service life, around one month with regular usage.